masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 teaching: 0
 exercises: 0
 questions:
  - "How do I make a histogram in Python (without ROOT)?"
  - "How can I change histogram settings?"
 objectives:
-- ""
+ - "Create a histogram of an array (regular or jagged)."
+ - "Make a histogram's axes logarithmic."
 keypoints:
-- ""
+ - "Use the `bins` and/or `range` parameters to improve histogram binning."
+ - "Make sure your axes are labeled."
+ - "Jagged arrays must be flattened before histogramming."
 ---

 # Histogramming basics